City Utilities – Pay Online, Connect/Disconnect and More

 Please remember that other than staff, the people listed below are volunteers working on behalf of our community and should only be contacted on matters related to their particular commission, committee or board.

-Contact the Social Equity and Racial Justice Commission
+Contact the Social Equity and Racial Justice Advisory Committee

 Regular Monthly Meeting